 Alice C. Linsley

-The Egyptians regarded the Sun as the symbol of the Creator because it was the source of light and life.
+The early inhabitants of the Nile and Mesopotamia regarded the Sun as the symbol of the High God because it was the source of light and life.
 They observed that whereas the Sun is the source of light, the Moon merely reflects light.
 This is why the Bible criticizes Mesopotamian moon worship and why Abraham's father was regarded as an idol-worshipper (Joshua 24:2) since he maintained households in Ur and Haran, cities dedicated to the moon god Sin.

 Note the binary distinction between the source of light (Sun) and the reflection of light (Moon).
 This observation is the basis for Plato's famous Allegory of the Cave.
 Those in the cave are able to see only passing shadows, not the true objects that cast those shadows.
 Yet they believe that the shadows are the real objects.
 They continue to do so until they turn toward the cave's opening and walk out of the cave.

 Might Plato have borrowed these ideas?
-It certainly seems possible.
+It certainly seems likely that his "Forms" correspond to the ancient Nilotic understanding of shadows reflecting the eternal world.
 The ancient Egyptians were concerned about the afterlife because they believed the soul or "Ba" to be eternal.
 To avoid being counted among the damned of the afterlife, one had to live by a high moral code and standard of righteousness.
 In the Egyptian view, the soul or personality, called "Ba", lives after the body dies.
 Ba is sometimes depicted as a human-headed bird flying out of the tomb to join with the 'Ka' in the afterlife.

 The unification of Ba and Ka happened after death by means of the proper offerings, prayers, and mummification.
 There was a risk of dying the second death if the unified soul and life force were condemned in the afterlife.
 Dying the second death meant not becoming an "akh."
 Only as an akh could one enjoy the resurrection life.